SEND Support During COVID-19

-1. Risk Assessments for EHCP students have been created, are reviewed bi-weekly and sent to the Local Authority (LA).
+- Risk Assessments for EHCP students have been created, are reviewed twice per half term and sent to the Local Authority (LA).

-5. School devices re-mapped for remote access and prioritised for EHCP/SEND pupils, where necessary.
+- School devices have been given out or re-mapped for remote access and prioritised for EHCP/SEND pupils, where necessary.

 As a parent of a SEND child, you may be eligible to apply for a grant which will help support the home learning of your child.